-Students are assigned a bus and bus stop assignments at the beginning of each school year.
-The District will not allow students to ride on a different bus at anytime during the school year.
+Students are assigned bus and bus stop assignments at the beginning of each school year.
+The District will not allow students to ride on a different bus at any time during the school year.
 All students must ride the bus they have been assigned.
 Any student found in violation of their bus assignment may lose their transportation privileges.
-If a student changes their address during the school year, please contact your student's school and a new bus and bus stop assignment will be arranged.
+If a student changes their address during the school year, please contact your student’s school and a new bus and bus stop assignment will be arranged.

 Abby Kelley Foster Carter Public School views bus transportation as an extension of the school day and acknowledges that students riding the bus are under the authority of the bus driver.
 To provide safe and efficient transportation, we need the cooperation of our students and Parents/Guardians.
 The safety of your student(s) on the bus is a serious matter.
 Students who engage in any type of misbehavior will be reported to the Bus Supervisors, and this may result in the loss of bus priviledges.
 Please review the rules and expectations with your child

 Bus Stop Procedures

 - Parents/Guardians are responsible for picking up their student(s) at the bus stop each day.
 The Parents/Guardians may have another responsible party (another adult/older sibling) meet the student(s) at the bus stop.

 - Parents/Guardians should wait for the student on the right side of the bus (where the student’s exit the bus).
 Students will not be allowed to cross in front of or behind the bus.

 - Students in Kindergarten through Second Grade will not be left at a bus stop if a responsible party is not there to meet them.
 Students in Third and Fourth Grade may walk home from the bus stop if we have received a signed letter from the Parent/Guardian, giving the child permission to walk home without an adult.
 No letter is required for students in Fifth Grade and higher.